fnc314/angular-sortable/README.md

 #### NOTES

-1. This table requires the use of symantic HTML tables
+1. This tool requires the use of symantic HTML tables and Angular's `ng-repeat`
 ```HTML
 <table>
   <thead>